-The Board of Education prohibits acts of harassment, intimidation, or bullying of a pupil.
+The Board of Education prohibits acts of harassment, intimidation, or bullying of a student.
 A safe and civil environment in school is necessary for students to learn and achieve high academic standards.
-Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a pupil's ability to learn and a school's ability to educate its students in a safe and disciplined environment.
+Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's ability to learn and a school's ability to educate its students in a safe and disciplined environment.
+Harassment, intimidation, or bullying is unwanted, aggressive behavior that may involve a real or perceived power imbalance.
 Since students learn by example, school administrators, faculty, staff and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect, and refusing to tolerate harassment, intimidation, or bullying.

 For the purposes of this Policy, the term "parent," pursuant to N.J.A.C.
-6A:16-1.3, means the natural parent(s) or adoptive parent(s), legal guardian(s), foster parent(s), or parent surrogate(s) of a pupil.
-Where parents are separated or divorced, "parent" means the person or agency which has legal custody of the pupil, as well as the natural or adoptive parent(s) of the pupil, provided such parental rights have not been terminated by a court of appropriate jurisdiction.
+6A:16-1.3, means the natural parent(s);, legal guardian(s);, foster parent(s);, or parent surrogate(s) of a student.
+When parents are separated or divorced, "parent" means the person or agency which has legal custody of the student, as well as the natural or adoptive parent(s) of the student, provided such parental rights have not been terminated by a court of appropriate jurisdiction.